 Mobile phone signal boosters

-One way to improve your coverage is to use a mobile signal booster.
+These are also known as 'femtocells'.
 However, be very careful what you buy.
-As you’ll find on Ofcom's website most of the devices you can buy online are actually illegal to use.
+As you’ll find on Ofcom's website most signal boosters are illegal to use.

 You can approach your mobile provider and ask if they will supply (or sell you) a repeater, but we’ve found that unless you’re a customer on a monthly contract, they tend not to be very helpful.
-If you do end up having to pay for a booster out of your own pocket, they can cost from £70 up to around £350 and there are no guarantees they will solve your problem.
+If you do end up having to pay for a booster out of your own pocket, they can cost from £70 up to as much as £600 and there are no guarantees that they will solve your problem.

-If you do want to go down this route, it’s best to go with the option offered by your network operator rather than buying a box from a third-party.
-Just because a website is called o2signalbooster.co.uk does not mean it is the official supplier for O2 signal boosters.
+If you do proceed down this route, we recommend you go with the option offered by your network operator rather than buying a box from a third-party.
+Just because a website is called "o2signalbooster.co.uk" does not mean it is the official supplier for O2 signal boosters.
 Plus, you might not be able to return it to such sites for a refund.

 Here are the links so you can find out more about the options offered by the four main UK networks:

-Some of these devices create a mobile signal by using your home broadband, while others repeat a weak signal.
+Most of these devices create a mobile signal by using your home broadband, while others repeat/amplify a weak signal.